ktmeaton/obsidian-public/academic/Eaton_et_al._2022_Plagued_by_a_cryptic_clock.md

 ### Data Collection

-_Y. pestis_ genome sequencing projects were retrieved from the National Centre for Biotechnology Information (NCBI) databases using NCBImeta v0.7.0 [@eaton2020NCBImetaEfficientComprehensive].
+_Y. pestis_ genome sequencing projects were retrieved from the National Centre for Biotechnology Information (NCBI) databases using NCBImeta (v0.7.0)[@eaton2020NCBImetaEfficientComprehensive].
 1657 projects were identified and comprised three genomic types.
 1473 projects came from isolates sampled during the 20^th^ and 21^st^ centuries, which we label as "modern".
 Of these, (i) 586 projects were available as assembled genomic contigs (FASTA), and (ii) 887 were only available as unassembled sequences (FASTQ).
 An additional (iii) 184 projects came from skeletal remains with sampling ages older than the 19^th^ century, which we label as "ancient".
 The 887 modern unassembled genomes were excluded from this project, as the wide variety of laboratory methods and sequencing strategies precluded a standardized workflow.
 In contrast, the 184 ancient unassembled genomes were retained given the relatively standardized, albeit specialized, laboratory procedures required to process ancient tissues.

 Collection location, date, and host metadata were curated by cross-referencing the original publications.
-Locations were transformed to latitude and longitude coordinates using GeoPy v2.0.0 and the Nominatim API (<https://github.com/osm-search/Nominatim>) for OpenStreetMap.
+Locations were transformed to latitude and longitude coordinates using GeoPy (v2.0.0) and the Nominatim API (<https://github.com/osm-search/Nominatim>) for OpenStreetMap.
 Coordinates were standardized at the level of country and province/state, using the centroid of each.
 Collection dates were standardized according to their year and recording uncertainty arising from missing data and radiocarbon estimates.
 Genomes were removed if no associated date or location information could be identified in the literature, or if there was documented evidence of laboratory manipulation.

 Two additional data sets were required for downstream analyses.
 First, _Y. pestis_ strain CO92 (GCA_000009065.1) was used as the reference genome for sequence alignment and annotation.
 Second, _Yersinia pseudotuberculosis_ strains NCTC10275 (GCA_900637475.1) and IP32953 (GCA_000834295.1) served as an outgroup to root the maximum likelihood phylogeny.

 ### Sequence Alignment

-Modern assembled genomes were aligned to the reference genome using snippy v 4.6.0 (<https://github.com/tseemann/snippy>), a pipeline for core genome alignments.
+Modern assembled genomes were aligned to the reference genome using snippy (v4.6.0) (<https://github.com/tseemann/snippy>), a pipeline for core genome alignments.
 Default parameters were used, along with the following minimum thresholds: depth of 10X, base quality of 20, mapping quality of 30, major allele frequency of 0.9.
 Modern genomes were excluded if the number of sites covered at a minimum depth of 10X was less than 70% of the reference genome.
 After applying this filter, 540 modern genomes remained.

-Ancient unassembled genomes were downloaded from the SRA database in FASTQ format using the SRA Toolkit.
-Pre-processing and alignment to the reference genome was performed using the nf-core/eager pipeline v2.2.1, a reproducible workflow for ancient genome reconstruction [@yates2021ReproduciblePortableEfficient].
+Ancient unassembled genomes were downloaded from the SRA database in FASTQ format using the SRA Toolkit (v2.10.8).
+Pre-processing and alignment to the reference genome was performed using the nf-core/eager pipeline (v2.2.1), a reproducible workflow for ancient genome reconstruction [@yates2021ReproduciblePortableEfficient].
 Default parameters were used, along with the following minimum filters: read length of 35 bp, an edit distance of 0.01, and a 16 bp seed length.
 Only merged reads were retained from paired end-sequencing projects.
 Ancient genomes were removed if the number of sites covered at a minimum depth of 3X was less than 70% of the reference genome.
 After applying this filter, 61 ancient genomes remained.

-A multiple sequence alignment was constructed using the snippy core module of the _snippy_ v4.6.0 pipeline.
+A multiple sequence alignment was constructed using the snippy core module of the snippy pipeline (v4.6.0).
 The output alignment was filtered to only include chromosomal sites that were present in at least 95% of samples (i.e. a missing data threshold of 5%).
 The filtered alignment included 10,249 variant positions exclusive to _Y. pestis_, with 3,844 sites shared by at least two strains.

 ### Maximum Likelihood Phylogenetic Analysis

-Model selection was performed on the full data set (N=601) using Modelfinder [@kalyaanamoorthy2017ModelFinderFastModel] which identified the K3Pu+F+I model as the optimal choice based on the Bayesian Information Criterion (BIC).
+Model selection was performed on the full data set (N=601) using Modelfinder [@kalyaanamoorthy2017ModelFinderFastModel] as implemented in IQTREE2 (v2.2.1).
+Modelfinder identified the K3Pu+F+I model as the optimal choice based on the Bayesian Information Criterion (BIC).
 The K3P model, also known as K81, estimates substitution rates using three categories, in this case: (1) A<->C equals G<->T, (2) A<->G equals C <->T, and (3) A<->T equals C<->G).
 The "u+F"suffix indicates that base frequencies will be empirically evaluated and thus are not assumed to be equal.
 The "+I" suffix indicates that a proportion of the alignment includes invariable sites (i.e. non-SNPS),

-A maximum likelihood phylogeny was estimated for this data across 10 independent runs of IQTREE2 [@minh2020IQTREENewModels].
+A maximum likelihood phylogeny was estimated for this data across 10 independent runs of IQTREE2 (v2.2.1) [@minh2020IQTREENewModels].
 Branch support was evaluated using 1000 iterations of the ultrafast bootstrap approximation [@hoang2018UFBoot2ImprovingUltrafast], with a threshold of 95% required for strong support.

 ### Data Partitions